Biceps Tendinitis Specialists Eugene

 About Biceps Tendinitis

-Biceps tendinitis is front-of-shoulder tendon pain that often shows up with overhead lifting, throwing, or pulling.
-Physical therapy reduces irritation and rebuilds rotator cuff, scapular, and biceps strength to restore shoulder mechanics.
-The goal is strong, pain-free training without recurring anterior shoulder flare-ups.
+Biceps tendinitis is front-of-shoulder tendon pain often triggered by overhead lifting, throwing, or pulling.
+Physical therapy reduces irritation and rebuilds rotator cuff, scapular, and biceps strength for pain-free motion.

 Expected Recovery Window